RASST: Retrieval-Augmented Simultaneous Speech Translation: Introduction

 \begin{CJK*}{UTF8}{gkai}

 \end{CJK*}

-To address these challenges, we propose \textbf{R}etrieval-\textbf{A}ugmented \textbf{S}imultaneous \textbf{S}peech \textbf{T}ranslation (\method), an effective approach for cross-modal glossary retrieval from streaming speech and terminology-aware incremental translation. \method trains a lightweight cross-modal speech-text retriever over short audio contexts using a contrastive loss.
-To keep inference efficient, we perform sliding-window retrieval that maintains high recall while adding minimal runtime cost.
+To address these challenges, we propose \textbf{R}etrieval-\textbf{A}ugmented \textbf{S}imultaneous \textbf{S}peech \textbf{T}ranslation (\method). \method trains a lightweight speech--text retriever on variable-duration speech contexts with a contrastive loss, and performs multi-scale inference for accurate retrieval under partial input.
 We further synthesize training data that teaches the Speech LLM to select relevant retrieved terms and decide when to introduce them during generation, conditioned on the prior speech context and previously generated translation.
-Experiments on the ACL 60/60 dev set show that \method improves BLEU by up to 3 points on three language directions (En$\rightarrow$Zh/De/Ja) and increases terminology translation accuracy by up to 16\%, while adding at most 16\% computational overhead.
+Experiments on the ACL 60/60 dev set and ESO test set show that \method improves terminology translation accuracy by nearly 40\% percent and BLEU by up to 3 points on three language directions (En$\rightarrow$Zh/De/Ja), while adding negligible computational overhead.